Tesimune/poste.io/README.md

   - Fully featured with SMTP, IMAP, and a web interface.
   - Custom SSL certificates support.

-- **Automated backup**:
-  - Archives mail data and uploads it to an AWS S3 bucket.
-  - Backup runs daily at 24-hour intervals.

 ---

 ## Prerequisites

 - **Docker** and **Docker Compose** installed on your server.
-- An **AWS S3 bucket** for storing backups.
-- AWS CLI credentials with write access to the S3 bucket.

 ---